LupienLab/pipeline-chromatin-accessibility/README.md

 `DiffBind` [5] is an R package developed to call differentially accessible regions (DARs) between 2 conditions (typically a treatment and control).

-## QC metrics for DMRs
+## QC metrics for differentially accessible regions

-Plot a histogram of the p-values from the DMR calls, to ensure they don't have odd behaviour.
+Plot a histogram of the p-values to ensure they don't have odd behaviour.
 See [this blog post](http://varianceexplained.org/statistics/interpreting-pvalue-histogram/) for an explanation of what its shape can tell you.

 # References